 Kristin Sewell, Director of Content Production at MHC, recently collaborated with University of Michigan students Megan Reynolds and Anthony Dang to create new implicit bias learning modules on body size and gender bias.
 Reynolds and Dang recently completed their APEx (Applied Practice Experience) projects for their Master’s degrees in Public Health.
 Reynolds served as the subject matter expert on body size bias, while Dang acted as the subject matter expert on gender bias.

-Both modules will become available in January 2021.
+Both modules will become available in early 2021.
 In the meantime, the current modules titled ‘Overview’ and ‘Race’ are available now at acemapp.org.
 Simply create a new account or log in to your existing account.
 Search the “implicit bias” tag in the Library to show all available modules in the series.

 Register as a ‘candidate’ to be able to view jobs in health care.